snl-dakota/dakota-examples/official/deterministic_calibration/field_interpolate/README.md

 ## Analysis Driver

 The model to be calibrated predicts the dependence of the Young’s modulus $`E`$ of carbon steel on temperature.
 Over a wide range of temperature, this relationship is linear to a very good approximation:

 $`E(T) = E0 + Es \cdot T`$

 The parameters $`E0`$ and $`Es`$ are to be calibrated.
 We don’t have experimental values of $`E(T)`$.
-Rather, two experiments were performed on a carbon steel cantilever beam with a rectangular cross section.
-In the first experiment, the beam was placed under a vertical load of 400 lbs, and the displacement at the free end was measured at a sequence of 20 evenly spaced temperatures between -20&deg;F and 500&deg;F. The experiment was then repeated with a vertical load of 600 lbs.
+Rather, an experiment was performed on a carbon steel cantilever beam with a rectangular cross section.
+The beam was placed under a vertical load of 400 lbs, and the displacement at the free end was measured at a sequence of 20 evenly spaced temperatures between -20&deg;F and 500&deg;F. The experiment was then repeated with a vertical load of 600 lbs.

-The displacement of a rectangular cantilever beam can be predicted using a well-known formula that depends on E. The script `cantilever.py` implements this formula.
-It accepts Dakota parameter files as input, and expects to find the calibration parameters $`E0`$ and $`Es`$, as well as the vertical load $`Y`$.
-It predicts displacement at 12 (not 20) evenly spaced temperatures between -20&deg;F and 500&deg;F and writes these predictions in Dakota results format.
+The displacement of a rectangular cantilever beam can be predicted using a well-known formula that depends on E. The script cantilever.py implements this formula.

 ### Inputs

+The cantilever.py driver has three inputs: the slope, $`E0`$; the intercept, $`Es`$, and the vertical load $`Y`$.
+The slope and the intercept are to be calibrated.

+### Outputs

+The analysis driver returns one value, the displacement at 12 (not 20) evenly spaced temperatures between -20°F and 500°F and writes these predictions in Dakota results format.

+# Dakota Input File

 Because the driver predicts the displacement at a different set of temperatures from the ones where it was experimentally measured, it is necessary to interpolate between the two.
 The interpolation could be performed by the driver, but Dakota also can do it.

 To use Dakota's interpolation feature, `field_calibration_terms` must be specified.
 Scalar terms may not be used.
 In this example, there is one field term with a length of 12 (the number of displacement predictions returned by the driver).
 The values of the independent coordinate (temperature, here) must be provided.
 Currently, Dakota is limited to linear interpolation in one dimension, and the length of the field and its coordinates must remain constant throughout the study.

 Instead of specifying the name of a `calibration_data_file`, which is applicable only for scalar responses, the `calibration_data` group of keywords must be used.
 Here, the number of experiments and configuration variables may be specified, as well as the type of experimental variance provided, if any.
 Finally, the `interpolate` keyword activates interpolation.

 Dakota expects to find all the data required for calibration in files with predefined names.
 For this study, they are:

-* **displacement.N.coords**: Temperatures at which displacement was *measured* in experiment N=[1,2].
+- **displacement.N.coords**: Temperatures at which displacement was *measured* in experiment N=[1,2].
-* **displacement.N.dat**: Measurements of displacement for experiment N=[1,2].
+- **displacement.N.dat**: Measurements of displacement for experiment N=[1,2].
-* **displacement.N.sigma**: Uncertainty information for displacement measurements for experiment N=[1,2].
+- **displacement.N.sigma**: Uncertainty information for displacement
+  measurements for experiment N=[1,2].
-* **experiment.N.config**: Configuration variable values for experiment N=[1,2].
+- **experiment.N.config**: Configuration variable values for experiment N=[1,2].
-* **displacement.coords**: Temperatures at which displacement *predictions* will be returned by the driver.
+- **displacement.coords**: Temperatures at which displacement
+  *predictions* will be returned by the driver.
 The name of this file differs from the name(s) of the experiment coordinates file(s) only by the lack of experiment number.

 Note that `displacement.coords` is 12 lines long, corresponding to the 12 predicted values of displacement that Dakota expects from `cantilever.py`.
 The other files are 20 lines long, corresponding to the number of data points collected in each experiment.

-### Outputs

-The only output produced by this example is the file `dakota_cal.out`.

 # Interpret the results